Thinking about solo travel in Croatia?

 There are also plenty of public buses to the main attractions as well.
 For example to Krka (where you can swim in the waterfalls) or Plitvice National Park.
 You can also join tours to these sites as well but should there not be enough numbers you can always hop on a bus and go on your own.
 Your plans needn’t depend on anyone but you.

 Hostels are generally a solo traveller’s best friend: they are budget friendly and allow you to meet people.
 But plenty of hostels are also party palaces and can end up leaving you exhausted and frustrated.
 While Croatia’s cities definitely have party hostels, there are plenty of low-key options as well.
 One of my favourites was Helvetia Hostel in Hvar.
 It’s run by a family who, while encouraging you to go out and enjoy Hvar’s famous night life, are quick to enforce silence for those staying in at night.
-Hostels like these are a great option and allow those who don’t like the party atmosphere (or need a break from it) without having to break the bank for a private room at a hotel.
+Hostels like these are a great option and allow those who don’t like the party atmosphere (or need a break from it).

 Of course is hostels really aren’t your thing there are plenty of guesthouses, hotels, resorts, and airbnbs to choose from.